-- Material: Polartec®
+- Material: Dermizax EV

 How to Pick a Hiking Jacket?

-We’ve kept this list of jackets narrowed to options that give you a certain versatility but also a sleek and understated look so that you won’t feel clunky, boxy, or out of place.
+We’ve kept this list of jackets narrowed to options that give you a certain versatility and a sleek and understated look so that you won’t feel clunky, boxy, or out of place.
 Plus, something you’ll be happy to wear when you’re back home, on your way to work, or just out and about on your day off.

-To understand how GORE-TEX works it’s best to understand different waterproofings.
+To understand how GORE-TEX works, it’s best to understand different waterproofings.
 There are two main ways that waterproofing is achieved, coating and laminating.

 You see this in nylon, polyester, and even cotton.
-Coating is referred to as DWR and it is the cheapest waterproofing.
-That cheapness comes with some downsides as it is not waterproof, it’s weatherproof, and overtime with washes it breaks down.
-It can be reapplied with products like Scotchguard.
+The coating is DWR, and it is the cheapest waterproofing.
+That cheapness comes with some downsides as it is not waterproof, it’s weatherproof, and over time with washes, it breaks down.
+You can apply products like Scotchguard to replace the DWR.

 Polyester is super prevalent.
-It’s a cheaper material and one of the best ways to distinguish high-end vs more affordable options.
-Polyester has a lower fail rate, easier to snag, and requires a weather-resistant coating to remain water-resistant which breaks down over time.
+It’s a cheaper material and one of the best ways to distinguish high-end vs. more affordable options.
+Polyester has a lower fail rate, easier to snag, and requires a weather-resistant coating to remain water-resistant, which breaks down over time.

-Cotton is a classic style, but when it comes down to jackets it’s not great.
-It’s soft, but absorbs moisture.
-We never advise wearing cotton in cold or wet weather environments
+Cotton is a classic style, but when it comes down to jackets, it’s not great.
+It’s soft but absorbs moisture.
+We never advise wearing cotton in cold or wet weather environments.

 Even when faced with the coldest of climates, you still want a lightweight hiking jacket that gives you some form of breathability.
 Without it, you’re likely to get sweaty and sticky underneath, and that’s never comfortable.
-Breathability comes in a few forms, some inherent in the fabrics and some as an added feature.
+Breathability comes in a few states, some inherent in the fabrics and some as an added feature.

-Pockets are a great addition in everyday wear, but they become almost a dealbreaker when it comes to hiking jackets.
+Pockets are a great addition to everyday wear, but they become almost a dealbreaker for hiking jackets.
 These handy inventions keep you from having to lug a heavy bag everywhere you go just to take your credit cards, cash, and passport.

 Many hiking jackets will even come with RFID internal chest pockets, where you know your passport will be safe.
-Also, having hip pockets is a great way to quickly warm up your hands on those chilly days when you don’t want to carry around gloves.
+Also, having hip pockets is a great way to warm up your hands quickly on those chilly days when you don’t want to carry around gloves.